Canada Fly Drive Holidays

 Fabulous places to stay

 We've got hundreds of hand-picked hotels right across Canada, from city-centre locations in places like Toronto and Vancouver to remote lodges in the heart of Canada's wilderness.
 We work with some big names, from Fourseasons to Fairmont, Hilton to Holiday Inn.
-If you're tailor-making a driving holiday with us, we'll help you find the perfect place to stay en-route.
-Pre-packaged fly drives can be upgraded from Standard to Superior to Deluxe, for a more luxurious set of hotels.
+If you're tailor-making a fly drive Canada holiday with us, we'll help you find the perfect place to stay enroute.
+Pre-packaged Canada fly drive holidays can be upgraded from Standard to Superior to Deluxe, for a more luxurious set of hotels.

 The most important part of your road trip isn't the driving, it's what you see along the way.
-The excursions you book will make a great holiday incredible.
+The excursions you book will make great Canada fly drive holidays incredible.
 We've got fantastic activities to enjoy at all of Canada's highlights.
-There are city sightseeing and foodie tours in vibrant centres like Toronto and Vancouver.
-There are whale watching tours in Québec, ziplining tours in BC and glacier hikes in the Rockies.
+Our self drive Canada holidays offer a range of activities from city sightseeing and foodie tours in vibrant centres like Toronto and Vancouver to whale watching tours in Québec, ziplining tours in BC and glacier hikes in the Rockies.
 Tell us your interests and we'll find your perfect match.

 Ferries in British Columbia